-On 19 November 2018, the Government enacted Law No. 2018-862 relating to civil status.
-This law contains various provisions aimed at raising the declaration rate for events relating to civil status, improving the reliably of civil status certificates and allowing for the production of reliable statistics.
+These laws contain various provisions aimed at raising the declaration rate for events relating to civil status, improving the reliability of civil status certificates and allowing for the production of reliable statistics.

 Education

 The educational system is made up of two types of education: general education and technical education and vocational training.
 General education comprises three levels: (i) pre-school and primary education, (ii) secondary general education, and (iii) higher education.
 Technical education and vocational training begin in secondary school.